dogweather/forkful/content/en/ruby/strings/concatenating-strings.md

   \ end-to-end'.
 Programmers do it to combine words and sentences, to build\u2026"
 lastmod: '2024-03-13T22:45:00.541442-06:00'
 model: gpt-4-1106-preview
-summary: "Concatenating strings is just a fancy way of saying 'sticking them together\
+summary: Concatenating strings is just a fancy way of saying 'sticking them together end-to-end'.
-  \ end-to-end'.
-Programmers do it to combine words and sentences, to build\u2026"
 title: Concatenating strings
 weight: 3
 ---